 You should be sending your local press release at least two weeks before the date you’d like to be featured, which gives you time to follow up if they don’t bite after the first message.
 Find the right person to send your press release to, create a newsworthy angle, get a press release drafted and send it out.

-If you use a platform such as Etsy, being featured on the homepage would likely result in a big boost of traffic to your shop, and sales.
+If you use a platform such as Etsy, being featured on the homepage could result in a big boost of traffic and sales.
 To increase your chances of being noticed and chosen for a Valentine’s Day feature on the home page, be sure your basics are covered:

 Etsy editors are also going to look for:

 - A full product line – Etsy won’t send people to a shop that has one product that fits their theme while the others seem disjointed.
 For example, if a vendor has a quirky Valentine’s Day card but their shop doesn’t have a Valentine’s Day collection (e.g. only one or two Valentine’s Day cards to choose from), is off-brand (e.g. some cards are watercolor, some are Stampin’ Up style and others are photos turned into card, etc.) or has unrelated products (e.g. shop sells handmade cards, jewelry, and knitted scarves)

 - Good Customer Service – Etsy obviously isn’t going to send people to a shop that has several negative reviews; your customers are Etsy’s customers and they want to be sure they have a good experience on their platform.
 You should also offer international shipping so anyone on Etsy can purchase your products.